 Thailand Travel for First-Timers

-Psst!...
-Did you know there is also a must-see, bucket list place to check out "next-door" during your Thailand visit?
+Psst!
+Did you know there's a must-see place to check out next door during your Thailand visit?

 It's The Legendary Angkor Wat Archeological Park in Cambodia

-One of the most famous places to visit in the region is Angkor Wat Archeological Park - near Siem Reap, Cambodia - a UNESCO World Heritage site.
-Despite common perception, the iconic Angkor Wat Temple itself is actually one of many incredible temples within AWAP - the world's largest temple complex.
-Angkor is a bucket-list destination with innovative architecture, sculptures, and carvings that absolutely must be seen in person to believe!
-Several of these fantastic structures were re-popularized with the masses through such blockbuster films as Tomb Raider and Raiders of the Lost Ark.
+Angkor Wat Archeological Park, located near Siem Reap, Cambodia, is one of the most famous places to visit in the region.
+It is a UNESCO World Heritage site and home to the world's largest temple complex.
+The iconic Angkor Wat Temple is just one of the many incredible temples within the complex.
+Angkor is a must-visit destination with its innovative architecture, sculptures, and carvings that must be seen in person to be believed.
+Some of these magnificent structures gained popularity through blockbuster films like Tomb Raider and Raiders of the Lost Ark.

-Getting to Angkor Wat is a simple direct flight from Bangkok's Don Mueang airport.
-It's only a 1-hour flight; flights can be as cheap as USD 72.
+It's easy to reach Angkor Wat with a direct flight from Bangkok's Don Mueang airport.
+The flight takes only an hour and can cost as little as USD 72.